A Travel Price Comparison for Families, Couples, and Backpackers Siem Reap vs. Seoul for Vacations, Tours, and Honeymoons

 Which is Bigger, Siem Reap or Seoul?

-Seoul is bigger, and its population is about 121.8 times larger than the population of Siem Reap.
-When comparing the population of Siem Reap vs. Seoul, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Seoul has a larger population, and is about 120 times larger than the population of Siem Reap.
+When comparing the sizes of Siem Reap and Seoul, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.